*ALL SERVICES ARE HELD VIA ZOOM*

 - Avoiding Burn-out

 - 60 minutes

-From the various years of experience I have gained from working in school settings I have learned that any assistance with mental health support is always appreciated.
+From the various years of experience I have gained from working in school and non-profit settings I have learned that any assistance with mental health support is always appreciated.
 I have worked with all ages, including middle schoolers in the special education counseling enriched classroom.
-A few things I have recognized is that teachers need support with understanding how mental health shows up in the classroom, how to deal with crisis, support in advocacy, etc. Building relationships with the parents is also very rewarding and needed if you want the work you do with students to go beyond the classroom.
-Parents need to feel heard, especially since they are entrusting the schools to have their child’s best interest at heart during more hours than they are with them during the week.
-Connecting with parents, providing them a safe space, and showing them I value their children helped fill the gap.
-I found pure joy in being able to work one-on-one and in groups with students.
-Nevertheless, I know it is essential for the people who support the students to be well, informed, and also have space.
-I can help by providing support to teachers, parents, and the rest of your school community.
+A few things I have recognized is that adults who support youth need support in regards to understanding how mental health shows up in various settings, how to deal with crisis, advocacy support, etc. Being a teacher is a tough job, especially during the pandemic, your mental health is valuable as well.
+Often if there is conflict between co-workers it can impact the work that needs to be done for the youth.
+Building relationships with the parents is also very rewarding and needed if you want the work you do with youth to go beyond the classroom.
+I found pure joy in being able to work one-on-one and in groups with youth.
+Nevertheless, I know it is essential for the people who support the youth to be well, informed, and also have space.
+I can help by providing support to teachers, admin, staff, parents, directors, and the rest of your community.